-Welders whose work is limited to piping operating at hoop stress levels of less than 20% of the specified minimum yield strength shall be qualified under any of the references given in para.
+823.1 Requirements for Qualifying Welders on Piping Systems Operating at Hoop Stresses of Less Than 20% of the Specified Minimum Yield Strenath hoop stress levels of less than 20% of the specified minimum yield strength shall be qualified under any of the references given in para.
 823.2.1 or in accordance with Mandatory Appendix G.